kjkoster/stability-preserving-pid-autotuner/readme.md

 controller, because it's $u(t)'$ is not passed through the plant.

 ### Running Supervised Plant Control
-Here is how to run the supervised plant control, with the setpoint of 23
+Here is how to run the supervised plant control, with the set-point of 23
 $\celsius$.
 The episodes are saved under `./episodes/` as before.

 ```sh